moosetechnology/moose-wiki/Developers/predefinedEntities.md

 A typical `FamixTSourceAnchor` contains a filename, and start and end positions in this file.
 [![UML](https://img.shields.io/badge/external-UML-green)](Diagrams/anchor.png)

-*Technical traits* may also implement software engineering metric computation (`TLCOMMetrics`), or means to model the programming language used (all `SourceLanguage`), or be  used to implement the generic [MooseQuery engine](https://moosequery.ferlicot.fr/).
+*Technical traits* may also implement software engineering metric computation (`TLCOMMetrics`), or ways to model the programming language used (all `SourceLanguage`), or be  used to implement the generic [MooseQuery engine](https://moosequery.ferlicot.fr/).
 [![UML](https://img.shields.io/badge/external-UML-green)](Diagrams/technic.png)

 ## Property Traits